FlaringPhoenix/Ptero-Status/README.md

-# BlueFox-Status
+# Nde-Status

-BlueFox Status is an easy to setup pterodactyl daemon status project.
+Node-Status is an easy to setup pterodactyl daemon status project.
 It will continuously update a discord embed with live stats from your daemons.

 ## Preview